citrus610/lys/README.md

 - `ai` - the AI implementation.
 - `cli` - the standalone client, for now only showing the AI playing 1P.
 - `test` - tool for testing the AI's chaining capability.
-- `tuner` - tuner for the AI using generic algorithm.
+- `tuner` - tuner for the AI using SPSA.

 ## License
 This project is licensed under [MIT LICENSE](LICENSE).